openshift/enhancements/enhancements/mcd-reboot-exceptions.md

 ## Drawbacks

 The risks primarily fall into 4 categories:

-- configuration: that files could be be added to the whitelist even though they require a reboot in unidentified scenarios,
+- configuration: that domains could be be added to the comparision function even though they require a reboot in unidentified scenarios,

 - behavioural: that some config changes will result in a reboot, others not, and that admins cannot determine which in advance

 - support: that the implementation could introduce bugs that prevent necessary reboots from being triggered

-- tech debt: that the implementation will be hard to replace once a holistic approach is identified
+- tech debt: that the implementation may need to be replaced if a more holistic approach is identified

 ## Alternatives